 For greater security, Oracle recommends that you enable case sensitivity in passwords.
+In Oracle Database 21c and later release, the IGNORECASE parameter for the orapwd file is desupported.
+All newly created password files are case-sensitive.
 Case sensitivity increases the security of passwords by requiring that users enter both the correct password string, and the correct case for each character in that string.
-For example, the password hPP5620qr fails if it is entered as hpp5620QR or hPp5620Qr.
+For example, the password hpp5620qr fails if it is entered as hpp5620QR or hpp5620Qr.